Cafes

 Image credit: Petition | Facebook

-Nestled within the heritage walls of the illustrious State Buildings, Petition has been serving one of our favourite breakfasts in Perth for years.
-Good coffee, a daring (but not too daring) breakfast menu and gorgeous interiors should leave this spot front-of-mind for hungry city-goers.
+Nestled within the heritage walls of the illustrious State Buildings, Petition has been serving one of my favourite breakfasts in Perth for years.
+Good coffee, a daring (but not too daring) breakfast menu and gorgeous interiors mean this spot should be front-of-mind for any hungry city-goer.

 You might also like: